thequeenofclubs/MinecraftServer/README.md

 ### Minor Update - November 17, 2021

 #### Additions
-Added Chunk Loading Optimizations
+Added Chunk Loading Optimizations.
-Enabled Chunk Preloading in 3000m radius for Optimal Performance
+Enabled Chunk Preloading in 3000m radius for Optimal Performance.
-Changed Chunk Updates to 5 Updates per frame
+Changed Chunk Updates to 5 Updates per frame.

+###### The server has reached milestone <span style="color:green"> 36,400,000 blocks</span> of land explored!

 #### Removals
 There were no removals in this update.